-Once we get groomable snow, the chalet will be open everyday, from 8 a.m.-8 p.m.
+- Once we get groomable snow, the chalet will be open everyday, from 8 a.m.-9 p.m.
 Trails open at 7:00 a.m.
+Early skiers may sign in when they finish skiing.
+The trail lights will be on until 9 p.m.

 2021/22 SEASON MEMBERSHIPS AND PASSES

-DNSC Memberships/Snowflake Season Passes for the 2021/22 season are available for download at skiduluth.com, and are also available at the Chalet.
+DNSC Memberships/Snowflake Season Passes for the 2022/23 season will be available for download at skiduluth.com, and also available at the Chalet beginning October 17th.

-Inflation and gas prices will push operating costs up, but we are keeping our prices the same.
+Inflation and gas prices have pushed our operating costs up quite a bit, but we are keeping our membership prices the same.
 We’ll see how that works.

-“Early Bird” pricing (a substantial discount) will be available throughout November.
-Early Bird priced applications must be received by December 2nd!
+“Early Bird” pricing (a substantial discount) will be available through November.
+Early Bird priced applications must be received by December 3rd!

 Your membership is effective as soon as you mail your payment.
 Members are required to sign-in at the chalet before skiing, and that’s all.
 Memberships will be entered into our database for communications and to verify eligibility for other Member benefits.
 We don’t share info outside of Snowflake/DNSC.